WORLD WAR II – THE USS NORTH CAROLINA (BB-55)

 The rolls would then be put in carts and go from the first floor to the spinning room or winding room.
 The rolls would be put on the back of the machine called jacks or sometimes called mule spinners.
 The approximately 30 ends would be put into the jacks and each end would go through wax rings that would hold the yarn together.
 The operator would be on the other side and the yarn would be attached to a part of the machine and the machine would stretch it out and as the machine moved back in the 30 lines of yarn would wrap around bobbins, eventually filling the bobbins, and the operator would have to break the yarn, throw the full bobbins into carts and begin another 30 lines changing the big rolls in the back when needed.
 The carts of bobbins would then go to the front part of the second floor to the knitting machines.
 The knitting machines would knit in a circle and would come out the bottom of the knitting machine.”

-We have a limited supply of these available.
+SOLD OUT!
 They all show the hard use they went through at the mills over a hundred years ago.
 They have been glued and patched, but all show the beauty of these spindles and are useable desk pens.
 Some have the original copper tips on them and some don’t.
 They are approximately 8 ½” tall and take a bit of getting used to, but they write well.
 These also make great conversation pieces.
-Order yours today!

 JACK DANIELS OAK BOURBON BARREL PENS